yalelibrary/linked-art-mapping/specs/md/tasks/related_entities.md

 -   Place
 -   Work

-Complex entries include a reference to two or more entity types.
+Complex entries include a reference to two or more component parts.
 Complex entries are used to record name/title references and subject headings with subdivisions.

 |Linked Art class|MARC code|Entity type|MARC type|
 |----------------|---------|-----------|---------|